-Review of the OsteoRemedies LLC surgical technique for hip arthroplasty revision surgery and familiarity with the proper use of the REMEDY SPECTRUM[TM] GV Hip Spacer is required for successful implantation of the device.
-Only surgeons who have studied the REMEDY SPECTRUM[TM] GV Hip Spacer surgical technique and are aware of the limitations of its application are allowed to perform the procedure.
+Review of the OsteoRemedies LLC surgical technique for hip arthroplasty revision surgery and familiarity with the proper use of the REMEDY SPECTRUM® CV Hip Spacer is required for successful implantation of the device.
+Only surgeons who have studied the REMEDY SPECTRUM® GV Hip Spacer surgical technique and are aware of the limitations of its application are allowed to perform the procedure.
 The surgeon is not allowed to adjust or modify the device in any way (do not add additional antibiotics as the effects structurally and pharmacologically cannot be known).
 The user must protect the device from harm as any damage to the implant may reduce fatigue strength and may result in failure under load thus possibly affecting the patient.
 If particulate debris becomes detached (loose fragments of bone or bone cement) the wear rate of component contact surface is greatly accelerated as debris acts as an abrasive and damaging anomaly.
-The REMEDY SPECTRUM[TM] GV Hip Spacer may be compromised in an overweight or obese patient and/or one who does not limit the amount of activity and weight placed on the hip.
+The REMEDY SPECTRUM® GV Hip Spacer may be compromised in an overweight or obsee patient and/or one who does not limit the amount of activity and weight placed on the hip.
 Always use the largest component size possible to ensure ideal performance.
 It is essential that the patient use mobility-assisted devices (e.g., crutches, walker, cane) during the implantation period.

 Care should be taken in placing the spacer to preserve the greater trochanter and other remaining bony tissue during the implantation procedure.
 Implantation methods which are deemed aggressive are not needed for proper placement of the spacer.
-Any damage to the device may affect the fatigue strength and lead to failure under load, therefore do not subject the device to excessive forces (mallet strikes).
-Antibiotic susceptibility testing should be performed prior to implantation of the REMEDY SPECTRUMTM GV Hip Spacer following a fine needle aspiration from the joint site.
-Patients should be informed of the limitations of the instructed to adjust their activities and be informed that postoperative care is essential.
+Any damage to the device may affect the fatigue strength and lead to failure under load, therefore do not subject the device to excessive forces (mailet strikes).
+Antibiotic susceptibility testing should be performed prior to implantation of the REMEDY SPECTRUM[®] GV Hip Spacer following a fine needle aspiration from the joint site.
+Patients should be informed of the limitations of the implant and the requirement for additional surgery to implant a permanent hip prosthesis.
+Patients should be instructed to adjust their activities and be informed that postoperative care is essential.

-The REMEDY SPECTRUMTM GV Hip Spacer is single-use intended for an individual patient.
+The REMEDY SPECTRUM® CV Hip Spacer is single-use intended for an individual patient.
 Do not resterilize and/or reuse.
 Resterilization of the components can cause risk of infection to the patient and may change the morphology of the device, the effectiveness of the antibiotic component and mechanical properties of the implant that could cause a malfunction with serious health risks for the patient.